Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Major Depressive Disorder.md

 With this type, you might experience symptoms of psychosis, such as hallucinations or delusions.

 Diagnostic criteria
-When you have symptoms of major depression, a qualified mental health professional or doctor can offer more insight into what might be going on.
+When you have symptoms of major depression, a qualified mental health professional can offer more insight into what might be going on.

 They’ll probably want to talk with you about your concerns, difficulties, and symptoms you’ve noticed.
 Then, they’ll compare this information to the criteria established by diagnostic manuals.